ddoodm/WaniKani-Private-API-CSharp/README.md

 ### Existing Features
 * WaniKani user authentication
-* Retrieve a user's review queue
+* Retrieve a user's review queue and lesson queue
-* Gather information about any kanji or vocabulary item
+* Gather information about any radical, kanji or vocabulary item
+* Report on the progress of a review item

-### Anticipated Features
+### To Do
-* Design a more abstracted queryable data structure for retrieving items with LINQ.
+* Design a more abstracted queryable data structure for retrieving items with LINQ
-* Interface with the endpoint for review item updates (ie, allow reviews to be completed).
-* Build a lesson client.
+* Fix bugs and timing issues
+* Implement async functions